 Udacity has set criteria for selecting instructors.
 They must have records of professional experience, undergo an interview, and submit some form of assignment.

-Besides them, there are instructors from reputed institutes such as Melissa Hui, founder of Context Leap, Gabe Ruttner, founder of FeatherDocs, etc.
+In addition to them, there are instructors from reputed institutes, such as Melissa Hui, founder of Context Leap, and Gabe Ruttner, founder of FeatherDocs.

-Udacity also has guest instructors who are recognized professionals in their fields in Nanodgeree programs and courses.
+Udacity also has guest instructors who are recognized professionals in their fields in Nanodegree programs and courses.

 Coursera Instructors

 Coursera instructors come from diverse backgrounds, including academia, industry professionals, and subject matter experts.
-There are professors and instructors from universities like Yale, Princeton, Standford, etc., who provide the classes on Coursera.
+Professors and instructors from universities like Yale, Princeton, Standford, etc., teach courses on Coursera.

-Besides that, some industry professionals with extensive knowledge and experience in their respective fields teach in Coursera and share their personal tips and insights.
+Besides that, some industry professionals with extensive knowledge and experience in their respective fields teach on Coursera and share their tips and insights.

 Some Coursera instructors are Nobel prize winners, best-selling authors, and C-suite executives.